ory/docs/docs/hydra/oauth2.md

     // then(function (response) {
 ```

-Making the `/userinfo` call with a token issued by this consent request, one would receive:
+By making the `/userinfo` call with a token issued by this consent request, one would receive:

 ```
 GET https://ory-hydra:4444/userinfo